 Universal logo, minimum clear space

-If you need to use your logo in the headers of online interfaces, the Brand and Creative team can provide a horizontal version of the universal logo.
-The horizontal version works well in small, narrow spaces and should only be used to work within these constraints.
+Horizontal versions of our universal logo should only be used in the headers of online interfaces or tools.
+If you need to use your logo in the header of an online interface or tool, the Brand and Creative team can provide a horizontal version of the universal logo.

 Use the universal logo as it is provided.